b0b9/buildnbreak/README.md

-# buildnbreak or bnbcode
+# Buildnbreak or Bnbcode
-make any mod you like.
+Make any mod you like.
-this project uses c++ and opengl.and it is 3d.
+This project uses c++ and opengl.and it is 3d.
+Go to wiki and seaech ro the pages "Welcome"and"Need some help".